Joachim Bouvet: China

 Bouvet was born in Le Mans, France; he entered the Society of Jesus in 1673.
 He went to China in 1687, as one of six Jesuits, the first group of French missionaries to China, sent by Louis XIV, under Superior Jean de Fontaney.
+The other Jesuits were Claude de Visdelou, Louis Le Comte, Guy Tachard and Jean-François Gerbillon.

 Before setting out for their destination, he and his associates were admitted to the French Académie des Sciences and were commissioned by that learned body to carry on astronomical observations, to determine the geographical positions of the various places they were to visit, and to collect various scientific data.

 The group, after being provided with all necessary scientific instruments, by order of the king, sailed from Brest, 3 March 1685, with Father Fontaney as Superior.
 After spending some time in Siam, they finally arrived in Peking, 7 February 1688.
 The Jesuits were well received by the Kangxi Emperor.
-Bouvet and Jean-François Gerbillon stayed at Peking, teaching the emperor mathematics and astronomy.
+Bouvet and Gerbillon stayed at Peking, teaching the emperor mathematics and astronomy.

 While engaged in this work, the two Jesuits wrote several mathematical treatises in the Tatar language which the emperor caused to be translated into Chinese, adding the prefaces himself.
 The emperor also granted them a site within the Imperial City enclosure for a church and residence which were finally completed in 1702.

 Bouvet later served as the Chinese emperor's envoy to France, and returned to his home country in 1697 with instructions from the emperor to obtain new missionaries.
 Kangxi made him the bearer of a gift of forty-nine volumes in Chinese for the French king.
 These were deposited in the Royal Library, and Louis XIV, in turn, commissioned Father Bouvet to present to the emperor a magnificently bound collection of engravings.
 During his sojourn in France, he corresponded with Leibniz and published two works about China.
 In 1698, Bouvet chartered the ship Amphitrite, registering it as a warship to avoid customs duties.
 In 1699 Bouvet arrived in China for the second time, accompanied by ten missionaries, among them Joseph Henri Marie de Prémare, Jean-Baptiste Régis, and Dominique Parrenin.
 Kangxi honored Bouvet further with the title of interpreter to his son, the heir-apparent.